Worldwide Guide to Women in Leadership

 1910-1926 Datuk I Pancaitana Aru Pancana of Tanette (Indonesia)

 Successor of another woman, Datuk We Tan-ri-Olle, who ascended to the throne in 1855.
-I Pancaitana was followed by another woman, I Pateka Tana, who was ruler for one year.
+I Pancaitana was followed by yet another woman, I Pateka Tana, who was ruler for one year.

 1910s-1940s Politically Influential Queen Mother Seingwaeng of BaKgatla (Botswana)

-Surfases repeatedly in both oral and archival sources as a key participant at the centre of major events in the chiefdom.
-She stood by her son, Chief Molefi of the Kgafela in spite of his troubles with the colonial administrators and frivolous behaviour (drunkedness and womanising).
+She surfaces repeatedly in both oral and archival sources as a key participant at the centre of major events in the chiefdom.
+She stood by her son, Chief Molefi of the Kgafela in spite of his troubles with the colonial administrators and frivolous behaviour (drunkenness and womanising).
 None the less he treated her badly and hated her newfound religion – the Zion Christian Church (ZCC) – for its strict lifestyle code and condemnation of ‘sinful’ living, and he had her and the other members publicly flogged at the kgotla and then driven off from the chiefdom.
 She lived (1883-1967).

-1911-ca. 18 Regent H.H.
+1911-circa 18 Regent H.H.
 Svasti Sri Sri Sri Sri Sri Sriman Maharajadhiraja Patta Rajninam Bada Maharani Revati Raman Rajya Lakshmi Devi Shahamam Sada Sabhajnabtinam of Nepal

 Also known as Ratna Divyeshwari Devi, she became regent after the death of her husband, Prithivi Bir Bikram Shah Deva (1875-81-1911), for her stepson, Tibhubana (1906-11-55).
 At the time, however, the position of monarch was mainly titular, with real power in the country residing in the powerful, conservative Rana family, which supplied the country with its hereditary prime minister.
 And tensions between the royal family and the Ranas came to a head during World War I. The Ranas wanted to join the war in support of Britain, which controlled India to the south.
 She, however, supported the army, which wanted to remain neutral.
 To win the military's support, the prime minister, Chandra Shumshere Rana, blackmailed the young king into ordering the troops to go to war by holding a gun to his mother's head and threatening to kill her if he did not follow his orders.
 Over the following years, the king was kept a prisoner in the palace and blackmailed into following the Rana's whims, which included suppressing any attempts at modernization and democratization.
 She was born as Princess from Rajputana or Kangra.
 Born as a Rajput princess from Kangra in Punjab, and lived (1878-1926).